threefoldtech/taiga-contrib-threefold-auth/README.md

 make build
 ```

-you can use `THREEFOLD_TAG` environmental setting to set the tag for the created images before running the below command to build the images. it default to 1.0.0
+you can use `THREEFOLD_TAG` environmental setting to set the tag for the created images before running the below command to build the images. it default to `latest`

 you can use `TAIGA_VERSION`environmental setting to set the taiga version, otherwise it will pull the `latest` tag.